Jacob Melton

-Jacob William Melton (born September 7, 2000) is an American professional baseball outfielder for the Houston Astros of Major League Baseball (MLB).
-He played college baseball for the Oregon State Beavers.
+Jacob William Melton (born September 7, 2000) is an American professional baseball outfielder for the Tampa Bay Rays of Major League Baseball (MLB).
+He has previously played in MLB for the Houston Astros.

+Melton played college baseball for the Oregon State Beavers and was drafted by the Astros in the second round of the 2022 MLB draft.
+He played in their minor league system and made his MLB debut with the Astros in 2025.
+Following the 2025 season, the Astros traded Melton to the Rays.

 Amateur career

 Melton attended South Medford High School where he played baseball.
-In 2017, his junior season, he hit .453 with nine home runs.
+In 2017, his junior season, he had a .453 batting average with nine home runs.
 As a senior in 2018, he batted .513 with eight home runs and 33 stolen bases.
-He went undrafted in the 2018 Major League Baseball draft and enrolled at Linn-Benton Community College.
+He went unselected in the 2018 Major League Baseball draft and enrolled at Linn-Benton Community College.

-As a freshman at Linn-Benton in 2019, Melton batted .365 with three home runs, 39 RBIs, and 16 stolen bases over 39 games.
+As a freshman at Linn-Benton in 2019, Melton had batted .365 with three home runs, 39 runs batted in (RBI), and 16 stolen bases over 39 games.
 That summer, he played in the Western Canadian Baseball League with the Okotoks Dawgs.
 He then transferred to Oregon State University to start the 2020 season.
 He appeared in seven games in which he batted .091 with six strikeouts over 11 at-bats before the season was cancelled due to the COVID-19 pandemic.
 Melton did not open the 2021 season in Oregon State's starting lineup, but eventually became their leadoff hitter, and appeared in 32 games (with 25 starts) before he injured his shoulder in late April, an injury which forced him to having season-ending shoulder surgery.
-Over those 32 games, he batted .404 with six home runs, 25 RBIs, and eight stolen bases.
+Over those 32 games, he batted .404 with six home runs, 25 RBI, and eight stolen bases.
 He returned healthy in 2022 as Oregon State's starting center fielder.
-Over 63 games played during the season, Melton slashed .360/.424/.671 with 17 home runs, 83 RBIs, 22 doubles, and 21 stolen bases.
+Over 63 games played during the season, Melton had a .360/.424/.671 slash line with 17 home runs, 83 RBI, 22 doubles, and 21 stolen bases.
 He was named the Pac-12 Conference Baseball Player of the Year.